Linuturk/www.onitato.com/content/articles/deploying_ansible_tower_with_heat.markdown

 Parameters are inputs that make the template more flexible.
 They allow you to define dynamic portions of the configuration without having separate templates for different server sizes.

-The paramters I define for the template are:
+The parameters I define for the template are:

 * Server Flavor (size)
 * Server Name